HarshanaRK/AI_Career_Guidance_System_ccp/README.md

-# CCP2 – Career Compatibility Predictor
+# AI-POWERED CAREER GUIDENCE SYSTEM

 🎯 A machine learning-based web application that predicts career paths based on user inputs using a trained model.